gabelula/redadalertas/README.md

 ## How we plan to do it

-This is gonna be a fast moving project.
-For that reason, we will be using the [Meteor.js](http://meteor.com) framework using React as the templating for front end.

-To make it a mobile application, we will be using Cordova.
+This project will be a Node.js application serving a React/Redux frontend.
+The plan is to deploy it to Heroku.

 ## Timeline

-- June 3, 2016: Launch Beta App
+- April 2017: Launch Beta App
-- June 27, 2016: Public Launch
+- May 2017: Public Launch
-- August 1, 2016: Launch iOS and Android Apps
+- November 2017: Launch iOS and Android Apps

 ## How to join the project